 A Quick Guide To Taking Leaves, Sickness Recovery, And FMLA In California

-Employees are sometimes hesitant to tell their employers they need a break for health reasons.
+Employees sometimes hesitate to tell their employers they need a break for health reasons.
 Whether it's because of the employer's past behavior or that the employee simply isn't aware of their employment rights.

 Some employers may try to fire employees who become ill or injured.
 Specific regulations, however, exist to safeguard employees who are confronted with these situations.
-If you believe you were fired because of a medical concern, you should learn about your rights.
+You should learn about your rights if you believe you were fired because of a medical concern.

-That said, California is one of the few states that have the most comprehensive worker protections.
+That said, California is one of the few states with the most comprehensive worker protections.
 For example, employers in California cannot make employment reasons due to discrimination or violate state and federal laws that protect the well-being of their employees.

 Your employer cannot make employment decisions—such as hiring, firing, demoting, and salary reduction—on the basis that you are sick, disabled, or temporarily incapacitated.

 Even if your employment status is "at-will," where your employer can fire workers and employees can leave at any time, firing someone solely on their medical condition is still considered illegal in California.
 Sure, regular employees will have protections against breach of contract and other benefits.
 However, at-will employees are still protected from employment decisions that are considered violations of the law.